-Table 10.2 - Terms and abbreviations
+Table 9.1 - Terms and abbreviations

-Term, abbreviation, acronym Definition Aft, AFT The rear of the boat Aftdeck Deck area in the rear part of the boat, social area AIS An automatic identification system (AIS) transponder which automatically provides position, identification and other information about the boat to other ships and to coastal authorities ANSI American National Standards Institute, the main organization supporting the development of technology standards in the United States Auxiliary, Aux Backup or supplementary equipment, such as auxiliary battery Beaufort scale, BFT The measure that relates wind speed to observed conditions at sea or on land Bilge Lowest point of the boat's inner hull Black water The waste water collected from the toilet.
-Bow The front end of the boat COLREG International regulations for preventing collisions at sea Foredeck Deck area at the bow of the boat GPS Global positioning system Grey water The waste water collected from the sinks in the toilet compartment and wet bar, and from the condensate water of the air conditioning unit.
-Helm station Steering station comprising the steering and navigation equipment and the driver's seat Hull Boat's frame ISO International Standards Organization, the international standard development organization kN Kilonewton, unit of force kn Knot, a unit of speed equal to one nautical mile per hour (1 kn = 1.852 km/h or 1.151 mph) kW Kilowatt, unit of engine power (1 kW = 1.34 hp) MARPOL International Convention for the Prevention of Pollution from Ships NMEA National Marine Electronics Association, a combined electrical and data specification for communication between marine electronics such as echo sounder, sonars, autopilot, GPS receivers and many other types of instruments

-Term, abbreviation, acronym Definition Port Left side of the boat when facing the bow Starboard, STB Right side of the boat when facing the bow Saxdor documentation bag A satchel including the manufacturer's manuals for the different equipment on the boat Transom Vertical section at the stern of the boat Trim The relationship of the boat's bow and stern angle to the water.
+Term, abbreviation, acronym Definition GPS Global positioning system Grey water The waste water collected from the sinks in the toilet compartment and wet bar, and from the condensate water of the air conditioning unit.
+Helm station Steering station comprising the steering and navigation equipment and the driver's seat Hull Boat's frame ISO International Standards Organization, the international standard development organization kN Kilonewton, unit of force kn Knot, a unit of speed equal to one nautical mile per hour (1 kn = 1.852 km/h or 1.151 mph) kW Kilowatt, unit of engine power (1 kW = 1.34 hp) MARPOL International Convention for the Prevention of Pollution from Ships NMEA National Marine Electronics Association, a combined electrical and data specification for communication between marine electronics such as echo sounder, sonars, autopilot, GPS receivers and many other types of instruments Port Left side of the boat when facing the bow Starboard, STB Right side of the boat when facing the bow Saxdor documentation bag A satchel including the manufacturer's manuals for the different equipment on the boat Transom Vertical section at the stern of the boat Trim The relationship of the boat's bow and stern angle to the water.
 Also known as attitude.
 VHF Very High Frequency radio communication system